Personalisation

 The most common negative emotion associated with those who personalise external events is guilt.

-If you’d like to find out more about personalisation and mental health problems then why not arrange a free initial consultation with us.
+If you’d like to find out more about overcoming a personalisation issue or recovering from any of your mental health problems then why not arrange a free initial consultation with us.